Singular vorticity solutions of the incompressible Euler equation via inviscid limits: Analysis of the regular factors of the vorticity function and their viscosity limit

 where we applied the abbreviations introduced above. \begin{rem} Note that the equation does not correspond to a Navier Stokes equation as we have a simplified viscosity term.
-Replacing $\nu \Delta u^{\rho,\nu}$ by leads to a local iteration scheme for the Navier Stokes equation.
+Adding the Laplacian transformation instead of a simpliefied Laplacian leads to a local iteration scheme for the Navier Stokes equation.
 However, this leads to more involved Gaussians, where some properties of interest are only valid in the viscosity limit.
-As our main interest here is in the Euler equation we consider an extension with a simplified viscosity term. \end{rem} Note that we take information from the previous iteration step only for the nonlinear terms.
-The reason is that the damping term with iteration index $q+1$ can be used in order to improve the contraction property (make the estimate of the contraction constant smaller), and the other linear terms have a fundamental solution on the cone where the solution is supported.
+As our main interest here is in the Euler equation we consider an extension with a simplified viscosity term.
+This is the meaning of the $^-$-upper script. \end{rem} Recall also that the upper script $^e$ in (\ref{transformediter}) refers to the extended problem on the whole domain (which is a trivial extension of solution functions in the viscosity limit).
+Note that we take information from the previous iteration step only for the nonlinear terms.
+The reason is that the damping term with iteration index $q+1$ can be used in order to improve the contraction property (make the estimate of the contraction constant smaller).
+For analytic purposes this does not matter of course.
 We remark that a similar local analysis of the function